MrAirspace/aircraft-flight-schedules/README.md

 # Flights Extracts - Validation Case Study
 Given the fact that ADSBlol coverage improves regularly, validation is a never finished task, especially for airports/flights all over the world.

-So far, AMS/EHAM flights have been analysed and results:
+At present, each quarter of extracted flights features approx. 10 million flights and 500,000 aircraft.
+In more detail, flights for AMS/EHAM airport have been analysed and outcomes documented below.

 _Validation case study_
 AMS/EHAM reference day 2024-06-14